Ilkka-LBL/Consensus/docs/source/usage.rst

    from Consensus.EsriServers import OpenGeography import asyncio

-   async def main():
    og = OpenGeography(max_retries=30)
-      await og.initialize()
+   og.initiliase()
    await og.build_lookup(replace_old=True)

-   # and then run the code in a new cell:
-   await main()

-Note that Open Geography Portal uses ESRI web servers and they do not always respond to queries.
-To circumnvent the non-responsiveness, we set ``max_retries=30``.
+Note that Open Geography Portal uses ESRI servers and they do not always respond to queries.
+To circumvent the non-responsiveness, we set ``max_retries=30``.
 On rare occasions, this is not enough and you may have to increase the number of retries.
-Another, related idiosyncrasy with this approach is that the connection may drop during the building of the ``Open_Geography_Portal_lookup.json`` file resulting in some, but not all, datasets being left out of the final lookup file.
-In these cases, the package will report failures, but will not try to rectify it.
-We may fix this behaviour later.
+The ``max_retries`` argument sets the number of times the class tries to load the list of all services available in the server, as well as how many times each layer of any given server is attempted to load into the class' ``service_table`` attribute.
+This attribute is key to building the lookup table and the accompanying pickle file.

 Explore UK geographies